pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab3/README.md

 ## Overview

-In this lab, you'll use Bob to analyze an existing application, identify security vulnerabilities, and implement fixes.
+In this lab, you'll use Bob to analyze an existing application, identify security vulnerabilities and implement fixes.

-You'll learn how Bob recognizes common security issues such as SQL injection, Cross-Site Scripting (XSS), hardcoded secrets, missing input validation, and insecure error handling.
-You will then use Bob's different modes to understand the issues, plan the fixes, and implement secure code changes.
+You'll learn how Bob recognizes common security issues like SQL injection, XSS and hardcoded secrets and then use Bob's different modes to fix them.

 > 🔍 **Bob Findings: Automated Security Analysis in Action**
 > This lab showcases **Bob Findings**, Bob’s automated security and code quality analysis engine.